-The NZFBF Helpdesk will also make contact with Price-makers as a follow up reminder.
+NZFBF will also contact Price-makers as a follow up reminder.

 17:05 - Email window closes

 17:15 - If no contact is made or no Closing Rate data is received directly from Price-makers, the data extracted from a snap taken earlier in the day (14:00) is used in the calculation process.